3 Steps to Help Your Customer Adopt the Change of Your Project

 The J Curve effect observed in change (David Viney)

-It demonstrates why change management is so important: without proper change management, the movement towards your desired future state will be far more gradual and impactful, disappointing staff and stakeholder expectations along the way.
+It demonstrates why change management or adoption is so important: without proper adoption, the movement towards your desired future state will be far more gradual and impactful, disappointing staff and stakeholder expectations along the way.

 Let’s dig into the diagram a bit: before your project, you’re at a current, steady state.
 You start your project because you want to get to the optimized future state indicated by the end point on the right side of the diagram.
 That might involve installing a new system, improving a process, or developing a new product or service.

-In the vehicle purchase project, your vehicle gives you several quality-of-life improvements: more reliable transportation, lower maintenance costs, and better state of mind.
+In the vehicle purchase project we’ve woven into a number of articles and blogs, your vehicle gives you several quality-of-life improvements: more reliable transportation, lower maintenance costs, and better state of mind.

 When you talk to your stakeholders and tell them about the project, they’re going to develop a certain set of expectations.